NuxRo/foreman-dhcp-subnets/README.md

 # foreman-dhcp-subnets
+The Foreman proxy wil not define your subnets in DHCPd basically making the whole thing unusable if you use more than the main provisioning subnet.
-Scripts to create DHCP subnet definitions from The Foreman's DB
+These simple scripts will create DHCP subnet definitions from The Foreman's DB.